GoogleCloudPlatform/professional-services/tools/k8s-secret-syncer/README.md

 namespace `secrets` in the currently active k8s cluster.

-** Note that this script has only been tested on MacOS, and may need some tweaking to support other environments (namely the arguments passed to the `sed` command).
+** Note that this script has only been tested on MacOS, and may need some tweaking to support other environments (namely the arguments passed to the `sed` command in the `replace_image` function).
+Alternatively, the call to `replace_image` can be commented out, and the image specified manually in `manifests/deployment.yaml`.

 ## Configuration